How to Create a Landing Page in WordPress Without a Builder

 Before we get into how to create your landing page, let’s make sure you’re choosing the right approach for your goals.
 While both websites and landing pages live online, they serve different purposes in your marketing strategy.

-When You Need a Landing Page
+When to Use a Landing Page

 A landing page has one job: to convert visitors into leads or customers.
 You might want a landing page when you’re: